Pulling the Boundary into the Bulk: Convexity of Renormalized Leaves

 \begin{fact} A leaf of a holographic screen is a convex boundary.
-The boundary of any entanglement wedge is also a convex boundary. \end{fact} \begin{theorem} The intersection of the interior domains of dependence of two convex boundaries $\sigma_1$ and $\sigma_2$, represented by $D_1$ and $D_2$ is the interior domain of dependence of a convex boundary $\sigma'$. \end{theorem} \begin{proof} As shown in Appendix~\ref{app:domains}, $D' = D_1 \cap D_2$ is the interior domain of dependence of some $\sigma'$.
-We only need to show that $\sigma'$ is convex.
-In order to show this, we can consider two slices $\Sigma_1$ and $\Sigma_2$ passing through $\sigma_1$ and $\sigma_2$ such that they are identical in the interior of $\sigma'$ and are disjoint in the exterior of $\sigma'$.
-Let us denote the slice through the interior of $\sigma'$ to be $\Sigma'$.
-Now consider any \mbox{codimension-2} region $A \subset \Sigma'$.
-Then, from the convexity of $\sigma_1$, the minimal surface $\gamma(A)$ is contained in the interior of $\sigma_1$ on $\Sigma_1$.
-Similarly, $\gamma(A)$ is contained in the interior of $\sigma_2$ on $\Sigma_2$.
-This is only possible if $\gamma(A)$ is contained in the interior of $\sigma'$ on $\Sigma'$.
-This is true for arbitrary $\Sigma'$ and hence, by definition, $\sigma'$ is a convex boundary.
-The maximin process can now be applied to $\sigma'$. \end{proof} \begin{corollary} In a black hole spacetime or the case of a spacelike screen in an FRW spacetime, the coarse-graining procedure moves away from the singularity in the direction where the expansions $\theta_k$ and $\theta_l$ have opposite signs.
+The boundary of any entanglement wedge is also a convex boundary. \end{fact} \begin{theorem} The intersection of the interior domains of dependence of two convex boundaries $\sigma_1$ and $\sigma_2$, represented by $D_1$ and $D_2$, is the interior domain of dependence of a convex boundary $\sigma'$. \end{theorem} \begin{proof} As shown in Appendix~\ref{app:domains}, $D' = D_1 \cap D_2$ is the interior domain of dependence of some $\sigma'$.
+We thus only need to show that $\sigma'$ is convex.
+In order to do this, we can consider a sufficiently small \mbox{codimension-2} region $A \subset D'$.
+There is then an extremal surface $\gamma(A)$ anchored to $A$ which stays within $D'$.
+Let us now deform $A$ continuously such that it stays within $D'$.
+By the convexity of $\sigma_1$, the surface $\gamma(A)$ does not go outside $D_1$.
+Similarly, it does not go outside $D_2$ either, by the convexity of $\sigma_2$.
+This implies that $\gamma(A)$ does not go outside $D'$, which in turn implies that $\sigma'$ is convex by Lemma~\ref{lem:3}. \end{proof} \begin{corollary} In a black hole spacetime or the case of a spacelike screen in an FRW spacetime, the coarse-graining procedure moves away from the singularity in the direction where the expansions $\theta_k$ and $\theta_l$ have opposite signs.
 At each step of coarse-graining, $\theta_k$ and $\theta_l$ in general have opposite signs. \end{corollary}